- Associate degree

 The Indiana Cybersecurity Talent Fund is another program that provides grants to businesses and organizations training their employees in cybersecurity that can be used to cover the cost of training programs, tuition reimbursement, and other expenses.

-By investing in cybersecurity education, Indiana is taking steps to protect its businesses and individuals from the ever-growing threat of cyber attacks.
+By investing in cybersecurity education, Indiana is taking steps to protect its businesses and individuals from the ever-growing threat of cyberattacks.

-Cybersecurity Associate degrees in Indiana
+Cybersecurity Associate’s degrees in Indiana

 CAE designation: CAE-CD